 Complications after biceps tenodesis are uncommon.
 A 2020 review found that around

 - nerve injury

-If a tendon is injured, torn, or otherwise becomes unattached from the shoulder joint, it can bunch up.
-It can then create a bulge along the arm, which looks like one of Popeye’s muscles.
+Popeye deformity is named after the muscled cartoon character.
+A tendon that is injured, torn, or otherwise unattached from the shoulder joint can bunch up, creating a bulge along the arm that looks similar to one of Popeye’s muscles.

-If these treatments do not succeed in reducing the pain and restoring freedom of movement, a person may need surgery.
+If these treatments do not relieve pain and restore freedom of movement, a person may need surgery.

 If a person needs surgery, their doctor will explain the options.
 They may need to choose between biceps tenodesis and a procedure called a tenotomy.
 In a tenotomy, a surgeon

 Tenotomy is a more straightforward procedure with a shorter recovery time, but it may

 People who undergo biceps tenodesis may have a higher risk of pain after surgery, but strength and endurance appear similar after both procedures.